Professor of Anthropology

 Ellen E. Bell received her B.A. in anthropology from Kenyon College in 1991 and a Ph.D. in anthropology from the University of Pennsylvania in 2007.
-Dr. Bell is co-director of the El Paraíso Region Archaeological Project (PAREP), which investigates administrative strategies in the Classic Maya Kingdom of Copan, Honduras.
+Dr. Bell co-directed the El Paraíso Region Archaeological Project (PAREP), which investigates administrative strategies in the Classic Maya Kingdom of Copan, Honduras.
 Her dissertation research focused on ritual deposits within the Early Copan Acropolis, including the Hunal and Margarita tombs, thought to have held the remains of the first king of the Classic period Copan dynasty, K’inich Yax K’uk’ Mo’, and an important woman, most likely his wife.

-Additional research interests include: Mesoamerican Archaeology, Material Culture studies, Political Organization, Archaeology of Gender, Maya Epigraphy and Iconography, Household Archaeology, Anthropology of Religion and Ritual, History of Mesoamerican Archaeology
+Additional research interests include: Mesoamerican Archaeology, Material Culture Studies, Political Organization, Archaeology of Gender, Maya Epigraphy and Iconography, Household Archaeology, Anthropology of Religion and Ritual, History of Mesoamerican Archaeology

 |ANTH 2080||Introduction to Physical Anthropology|